Urban legends about drugs: MDMA (ecstasy)

 The third most common illicit drug that is the source of urban legends is 3,4-methylenedioxymethamphetamine (MDMA), better known as "ecstasy".
 In the United States, this substance was banned in 1985, and other countries followed suit.
 Among American youth, MDMA was most popular in the 1990s and early 2000s, peaking in 2001 and declining thereafter.
 It was during this time of rather faddish use that numerous urban legends and misconceptions began to surface and be spread through the media, and not all of them necessarily originated from anti-drug organizations.

 MDMA drains spinal fluid

-This myth appears to be derived from research in 1994 (This myth was circulating in the UK as early as 1991) in which serotonin breakdown products were measured in the spinal fluid of ecstasy users.
+This myth appears to be derived from research in 1994 in which serotonin breakdown products were measured in the spinal fluid of ecstasy users.
 However, it was the researchers, not the drug, who drained the fluid (for the purpose of testing).
 Nonetheless, this legend (and related ones about it damaging one's spinal cord and/or spinal column, which is also false) was popularized in 2000 by Eminem's songs "Drug Ballad" and "The Kids".